 13. Part B - Capability Procedure

 13.1.
-This procedure applies to all employees whose performance there are serious concerns that the appraisal process has been unable to address in an acceptable period of time.
+This procedure applies to all employees where there are serious concerns relating to their performance that the appraisal process has been unable to address in an acceptable period of time.

 14. Informal Capability Stage